 Day 4: The Great Ocean Road – 160 km

 All the others will ride from Mui Ne to Sai Gon by the normal Highway No.1 which is full of traffic and boring.
 Our own road today is on the famous hidden Hochiminh Trail at sea it’s the 2nd part of the historic Hochiminh Trail along the mountain between Vietnam, Laos and Cambodia.
-Along the way we also visit the famous Long Tan Cross – it’s the old battle-fields of the Australia Army in South Vietnam.
+Along the way we also visit the famous Long Tan Cross – it’s the old battlefields of the Australian Army in South Vietnam.
 We will stay overnight at a hotel at a small local town, none touristy – it used to be the town where all the Australian soldiers spent their weekend in the 1960s’.

 Day 5: Mekong Delta – 200 km